microsoft/fluentui/apps/fabric-website/src/pages/Styles/FileTypeIconsPage/docs/web/FileTypeIconsImplementation.md

 <Icon {...getFileTypeIconProps({ type: FileIconType.folder, size: 20, imageFileType: 'svg' }) } />
 ```

+File type icons come in predefined dimensions at 16px, 48px, and 96px.
+When specifying `size`, stick to these default sizes so the images appear as intended.
+When specifying image file format (`imageFileType`) and `size`, consider the screen size and pixel density of the screen you're targeting.
+Note that Fabric Core includes custom media queries that will automatically display the PNG icons in a different resolution depending on the device's pixel density.

+#### References

+Here's a [simple demo](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/experiments/src/components/FileTypeIcon/examples/FileTypeIcon.Basic.Example.tsx) of how to use the package.
+The code for the main method you'll use ([`getFileTypeIconProps`](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/file-type-icons/src/getFileTypeIconProps.ts)) is also well-commented.
+The icons are kept up-to-date on Fabric's CDN, so we recommend not copying or reference these assets directly.

 #### Map icons to extensions - [TypeScript mapping file](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/file-type-icons/src/FileTypeIconMap.ts)

-This file describes the relationship between file extensions and the right icon PNG or SVG.
-We've done the work to minimize the number of required icons while maximizing the number of files that get a non-generic icon.
-To support non-filesystem objects which may not have file extensions, you will want to add them to [getFileTypeIconProps.ts](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/file-type-icons/src/getFileTypeIconProps.ts) and [FileIconType.ts](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/file-type-icons/src/FileIconType.ts).
+This file maps file extensions to the right PNG or SVG icon.
+The mapping minimizes the number of required icons while maximizing the number of files that get a non-generic icon.
+Support for non-file system objects which may not have file extensions can be added in [getFileTypeIconProps.ts](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/file-type-icons/src/getFileTypeIconProps.ts) and [FileIconType.ts](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/file-type-icons/src/FileIconType.ts).